 A person would be fearful of engaging in anything else that does not agree with what he would have all along assumed to know.
 Doubt is manifested in that person’s inability to defend and confront those believing differently.
 The comparison between what is believed and what others believe gives him a sense of pride, assuming being better than those believing differently.

-Nothing else describes the current behavior in Christianity.
+Nothing else describes the current behaviour in Christianity.
 Even education, as sustaining the general public, is portrayed in these three dominant attributes.
 The titles that people prefer, against their names, are descriptive of scanty knowledge carried by those concerned.
 A truly educated person is not fascinated by being called a “Doctor,” for instance.

 Another sign of ignorance is manifested in desiring to be respected for the knowledge held.
 That person feels threatened by those revealing to be more informed than him.
 Instead of adding novel information onto one’s knowledge, the person seeks to discredit those coming up with some novel information.
 Currently, Information Technology presents what is regarded as miraculous.